-4.8.2 Changing language defintions
+4.9.2 Changing language defintions

-You can change language definitions in the admin interface (see Administration).
+You can change language definitions in the admin interface (see Django admin interface).
 The Weblate languages section allows you to change or add language definitions.
 While editing, make sure that all fields are correct (especially plurals and text direction), otherwise the translators won't be able to properly edit those translations.

-4.9 Continuous translation
+4.10 Continuous translation